Skip to Content

 2. Possible $50 fee for filing SR-22

-3. Possible $75 fee for failure to surrender license
+3. Possible $75 fee for failing to surrender license

-4. You May need to pay fees for applying for a valid license
+4. Fees for applying for a valid license

 1. $20 reinstatement fee

-2. Possible $75 fee for failure to surrender license
+2. Possible $75 fee for failing to surrender license

 3. Fees for applying for a valid license